lepture/terminal/docs/index.rst

 Terminal: for Simple and Beautiful
 ==================================

-Terminal is designed for creating terminal-base tools, written in Python, for developers who like simple and beautiful things.
+Terminal is designed for creating terminal-based tools, written in Python, for developers who like simple and beautiful things.

 Python's standard **logging** and **argparse** (or optparse) modules are powerful, but the API is thoroughly ugly and hard to use.
 Terminal is designed to make life simpler and better.

+It contains everything you need for terminal:

+* Argv Parser
+* ANSI Colors
+* Prompts
+* Logging

 User's Guide